 What this goal means

-The world’s resources are dwindling.
-Renewable resources are consumed faster than they can regenerate, and as society’s most accessible finite resources are used up, extraction methods become increasingly disruptive.
-Demand for virgin resources can be mitigated if the materials society uses are repurposed, rather than discarded as waste.
-Doing so also eliminates the costs – financial, environmental and human – that waste disposal incurs.
+The world’s resources are finite.
+Many renewable resources are consumed faster than they can regenerate, and as society’s most accessible finite resources are used up, extraction methods often become increasingly disruptive.
+Demand for virgin resources can be mitigated if materials are repurposed, rather than discarded.
+Repurposing also eliminates costs – financial, environmental and human – that waste disposal incurs.

 Waste is used here to mean all materials generated as by-products of production and other operational activities which the company manages to contain, and which require treatment, repurposing, or disposal.
 This includes both hazardous and non-hazardous manufacturing materials, as well as non-production waste (e.g. office paper, food, retired equipment).